California State Route 60: History

 The stretch of SR 60 along the Moreno Valley Freeway made national headlines in April 2004, when five-year-old Ruby Bustamante of Indio and her 26-year-old mother, Norma, were reported missing.
 Their car had left the road, apparently unwitnessed, between the gap in two guard rails on April 4.
 It then crashed underneath a tree in a deep ravine.
-Though Mrs. Bustamante died, presumably at the moment of impact, Ruby survived on her own for ten days on cups of uncooked Top Ramen noodles and bottles of Gatorade which were in the car.
+Though Mrs. Bustamante died, presumably at the moment of impact, Ruby survived on her own for ten days on cups of uncooked Top Ramen noodles and bottles of Gatorade that were in the car.

 In 1998, the HOV lanes between SR 57 and I-15 opened.
 In 2005, construction of an HOV lane started between I-605 and Redlands Boulevard in two phases.
 The construction was finished in 2010 from I-605 to SR 57, and in 2008 from I-15 to Redlands Boulevard.
 The Grand Avenue (exit 24B) interchange went through some significant construction during this period, which included adding a direct HOV connector to SR 57 and an alternate route for SR 60 west to exit Brea Canyon Road (exit 23).
 There are no current plans to construct the HOV lanes from I-605 to the East Los Angeles Interchange or Redlands Boulevard to I-10.

 On December 14, 2011, a tanker truck carrying 8,800 USgal of gasoline caught fire and exploded on the Pomona Freeway in Montebello; this caused Caltrans to rebuild the Paramount Boulevard overpass.
 Shortly after the rebuilding of the bridge, Caltrans did widening work on Paramount Boulevard's exit and entrance ramps to accommodate the new bridge and installed new traffic signals.
 There is also a connection to the Monterey Park Market Place via Neil Armstrong Street, a joint venture between Monterey Park and Montebello, which can be accessed through Paramount Boulevard.